jonlighthall/diff_utils/README.md

 ## SonarLint for VS Code

-1. you will get the error  SonarLint is unable to analyze C and C++ files(s) becuase there is no configured complilation database
+1. you will get the error  SonarLint is unable to analyze C and C++ files(s) because there is no configured compilation database
-   * button -> click on Confugre compile commands
+   * button -> click on Configure compile commands
       * makes `.vscode/settings.json`
       * then error
    * Ctrl-Shift-P SonarLint Configure the compilation...
-2. No compilation databases were found in the worksapce
+2. No compilation databases were found in the workspace
-   * link-> How to generate compile commmands
+   * link-> How to generate compile commands
 3. Generate a Compilation Database
    1. CMake
       settings
    2. Makefile Tools
       add the line
       `"makefile.compileCommandsPath": ".vscode/compile_commands.json"`
       to `.vscode/settings.json`